 I am rather envious of people who can sing beautifully, play the guitar and write their own songs.

 The seaside!
 Morning walks on the beach sound so idyllic, but I understand that people who actually live by the sea don't really do that (what??!).

 I have two of equal measure: Racism and cruelty to animals.

 I am an Uber-worrier!
 I would like to worry less.

 Not being old enough in the eighties to have worn the outrageous hair and makeup.

 Bad hygiene (when it can be helped) and a lack of basic good manners.

 An Aurora Borealis - People travel miles to see you, wait for hours for your potential appearance and are brought to tears by your beauty.
-Basically you just hang around doing nothing, being fabulous
+Basically you just hang around doing nothing, being fabulous.

-Can I use one of your photos?
+Can you use one of my photos?